bluerobotics/ardusub-gitbook/operators-manual/logging.md

 ## Telemetry logs

-Telemetry logs store received MAVLink messages.
+Ground Control Station (GCS) software will store all of the autopilot telemtry in a log.
+These telemetry logs contain all of the MAVLink messages received in their binary format.
 MAVProxy and QGroundControl save telemetry logs locally in a **.tlog** file.
 Telemetry logs are the preferred way of diagnosing most problems.

 Once connected to the autopilot, MAVProxy will save all telemetry to a file called 'mav.tlog'.
 The mav.tlog file is saved under the same path from which MAVProxy was run.
 By default, QGroundControl only begins logging telemetry after the vehicle has been armed.
-QGroundControl can be configured to log telemetry while the autopilot is disarmed by clicking the 'Q' icon in the menu bar, then selecting the 'General' tab.
+QGroundControl can be configured to log telemetry while the autopilot is disarmed in the _General_ tab of the _Vehicle Seup_ menu (click the purple 'Q' icon in the menu bar).
 Select the option to save logs 'even if vehicle was not armed' in order to log telemetry while disarmed.
-In order to save a telemetry log from QGroundControl, you *MUST* click save when prompted after disconnecting from the vehicle, or after quitting the application. *Note* recent versions of QGroundControl allow you to configure a directory to automatically save all telemetry logs, these versions will not prompt to save.
+QGroundControl saves the telemetry logs in the 'Telemetry' directory under the 'Save Path' that is specified in the _General_ tab of the _Vehicle Seup_ menu.

 <img src="/images/log-disarmed-qgc.png" class="img-responsive img-center" style="max-height:400px;">